 Combine ingredients, and season with salt and pepper.
 Serve 3/4of a cup with 15 corn tortilla chips, or spoon the salsa into a wheat tortilla for a simple lunch taco.

-Benefits: The beans and veggies here provide a hefty dose of beneficial fiber.
-Research shows that beans in particular help lower total blood cholesterol and LDL cholesterol levels.
+Benefits: The beans and veggies here provide a hefty dose of fiber.
+Beans help lower total blood cholesterol and LDL cholesterol levels.